Skip to content

 EE eSIM Support

-EE was among the first UK networks to launch eSIM services and now offers eSIM across all consumer and business plans.
-EE customers can set up eSIM through the My EE app or by requesting a QR code from customer services.
-Business customers benefit from bulk eSIM provisioning options for corporate device management.
+EE was among the first UK networks to launch eSIM and now supports it on all consumer and business plans.
+Set up via the My EE app or QR code.
+Business customers get bulk provisioning for corporate device management.

 Vodafone eSIM Support

-Vodafone provides eSIM functionality on pay monthly contracts and selected pay-as-you-go plans.
-The Vodafone Together app streamlines eSIM activation, and business customers can manage multiple eSIM profiles through Vodafone's enterprise portal.
-Vodafone's eSIM service includes international roaming across their global network.
+Vodafone supports eSIM on pay monthly and selected PAYG plans.
+Activate via the Vodafone Together app, with business customers managing profiles through Vodafone's enterprise portal.
+International roaming is included.

 O2 eSIM Support